OutSystems/docs-support/src/security/HIPAA/intro.md

 ### HIPAA compliant apps in the OutSystems Cloud { #hipaa-cloud }

-The OutSystems HIPAA offering is available for OutSystems Sentry and provides you:
+The OutSystems Cloud HIPAA offering is available for OutSystems Sentry and provides you:

 * A Business Associate Agreement (BAA) certifying that your OutSystems Cloud is compliant with HIPAA requirement.
-* Access to the Cryptographic Services app so that you can protect all sensitive data.
+* Access to the **Cryptographic Services** app so that you can protect all sensitive data.
 You can build, deploy, and use business applications that utilize Protected Health Information (PHI).
 * Attestation by an independent auditor that OutSystems technology, Cloud, policies and procedures ensure that PHI is handled correctly even in the unlikely event of a data breach.
 Check more at [OutSystems Compliance Portal](https://security.outsystems.com/).

-Contact your Account Manager to subscribe.
+Contact your account manager to subscribe.
+You can check if you're on the OutSystems Cloud HIPAA offering by looking for the **Cryptography Services** app in your environments.
+If it's not there, contact support or your account manager.